 We can name fast and cost-effective development achieved by the shared codebase as one more similarity.
 However, it is quite similar for all cross-platform frameworks.

 Difference between Flutter and React Native

 Seeing what the differences between Flutter and React Native are is more interesting.
-It is difficult to compare them in general because they have different architecture and thus, function differently.
-So, we’ll take some particular criteria to estimate them and make a choice on Flutter vs. React Native.
+It is difficult to compare them in general because they have different architectures and, thus, function differently.
+So, we’ll take some particular criteria to estimate them and make a choice on Flutter vs React Native.